sedostheatre/sedos.co.uk/input/shows/2026-next-to-normal.md

 title: Next To Normal
 year: "2026"
 authors: Music by TOM KITT
-authors2: Book & Lyrics by BRIAN YORKEY
+authors2: Book and lyrics by BRIAN YORKEY
 subtitle: Everything is perfect.
 Nothing’s real
 showtimes:
   - time: 2026-03-24 19:30